-Spinal Muscular Atrophy (SMA) is a neurodegenerative autosomal recessive genetic disease with an estimated incidence of one in 10,000 births.
-It affects the motor neurons in the spinal cord, and involves multiple organs.
-Cause of death is usually respiratory failure.
-There are five types of SMA, based on severity.
+SMA is a neurodegenerative, autosomal, recessive genetic disease.
+It’s seen in about 1 in 10,000 births.
+It affects the motor neurons in the spinal cord and involves other organs.
+The cause of death in people with SMA is often respiratory failure.

 There are five types of SMA based on how severe it is:

 - Types 0 and I—Earliest onset and most severe.

 - Type II—Presents by 18 months of age.
 The baby can often sit but can’t walk or stand.

 - Type III—Presents between 18 months and 10 years of age.
 The child can often learn to stand and walk but loses those skills over time.

 - Type IV—Mildest form and may not show symptoms until adulthood.

 The following timeline outlines the newborn screening panel nomination process: